MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/graphql/static-web-app-graphql/local-development.md

 Both the client app and the Azure Functions API need to be started.
 The client runs on port 3000, the Functions API runs on port 7071, and the emulator runs on port 8081.

-1. In a VS Code integrated terminal, build and run the Functions API:
+1. In a Visual Studio Code integrated terminal, build and run the Functions API:

     ```bash
     cd api && npm start